Owen-Nebeker/ytscripter1/README.md

 can't answer (e.g. "what did the slide say"), say so plainly rather than guessing.

-Keep in mind also that this requires a CLAUDE API KEY WHICH IS GENERALLY NOT FREE! tokens can be purchased from console.anthropic.com.
+Keep in mind also that this requires a CLAUDE API KEY WHICH IS GENERALLY NOT FREE!
+Tokens can be purchased from [link text](console.anthropic.com).

 Throw your API key into a .env file local to whereever you're running the script.